Glossary of Terms

 Asset

 An underlying resource used by or exposed from a Product.
-Examples include datasets, trained models, API specifications, or physical components.
+Examples include datasets, trained models, API specifications, software components, physical components, or other reusable resources.

 C